 I plugged my left nostril and fired a snot-rocket from the right.
 It landed in a neatly trimmed rosebush.

 I had to hand it to Alphonse, the Bronson Estate was a sight to behold.
-With territory overlapping Wyoming, Colorado, and Utah, the Bronsons owned thousands of acres of precisely cultivated wilderness.
-Alphonse brought business-partners here to ride horses while talking about whatever multi-billionaires talk about.
-It was the perfect place to relish in richness.
-The view from the top of the mountain would be breathtaking.
+With territory overlapping Wyoming, Colorado, and Utah, the Bronsons owned a million acres of precisely cultivated wilderness.
+Alphonse brought business-partners here to ride horses and talk about whatever multi-billionaires talked about.
+It was the perfect place to luxuriate in richness.
+The view from the top of the mountain would be glorious.

 Once I got there.